Abraham: Chedorlaomer

 During the rebellion of the Jordan River cities, Sodom and Gomorrah, against Elam, Abram's nephew, Lot, was taken prisoner along with his entire household by the invading Elamite forces.
 The Elamite army came to collect the spoils of war, after having just defeated the king of Sodom's armies.
 Lot and his family, at the time, were settled on the outskirts of the Kingdom of Sodom which made them a visible target.

 One person who escaped capture came and told Abram what happened.
 Once Abram received this news, he immediately assembled 318 trained servants.
 Abram's force headed north in pursuit of the Elamite army, who were already worn down from the Battle of Siddim.
-When they caught up with them at Dan, Abram devised a battle plan by splitting his group into more than one unit, and launched a night raid.
+When they caught up with them at Laish, Abram devised a battle plan by splitting his group into more than one unit, and launched a night raid.
 Not only were they able to free the captives, Abram's unit chased and slaughtered the Elamite King Chedorlaomer at Hobah, just north of Damascus.
 They freed Lot, as well as his household and possessions, and recovered all of the goods from Sodom that had been taken.

 Upon Abram's return, Sodom's king came out to meet with him in the Valley of Shaveh, the "king's dale".
 Also, Melchizedek king of Salem (Jerusalem), a priest of El Elyon, brought out bread and wine and blessed Abram and God.
 Abram then gave Melchizedek a tenth of everything.
 The king of Sodom then offered to let Abram keep all the possessions if he would merely return his people.
 Abram declined to accept anything other than the share to which his allies were entitled.

 Covenant of the pieces

+Some time after these events, the voice of the came to Abram in a vision, promising him a "reward", namely a son, and repeating the promise of the land and descendants as numerous as the stars.
+Abram was childless until then, and had anticipated that Eliezer of Damascus, head of his household, would inherit his estate on his death.
+He was to be rewarded in virtue of his trust in God.

-The voice of the Lord came to Abram in a vision and repeated the promise of the land and descendants as numerous as the stars.
-Abram and God made a covenant ceremony, and God told of the future bondage of Israel in Egypt.
-God described to Abram the land that his offspring would claim: the land of the Kenites, Kenizzites, Kadmonites, Hittites, Perizzites, Rephaims, Amorites, Canaanites, Girgashites, and Jebusites.
+Abram and God then made a covenant ceremony, and God told Abram of the future bondage of his people "in a land that is not theirs", referring to Egypt.
+God then described to Abram the land that his offspring would claim: the land of the Kenites, Kenizzites, Kadmonites, Hittites, Perizzites, the Rephaim, Amorites, Canaanites, Girgashites, and Jebusites.